eabili0/planning-poker/README.md

 # build

-Run `docker-compose build` to build the `eabili0/planning-poker:alpine` Docker image.
+Run `docker compose build` to build the `eabili0/planning-poker:alpine` Docker image.

 You can retag the image if you like with `docker tag eabili0/planning-poker:alpine <your tag>` or by changing the image name in the `compose.yaml` file.